laki88/hiron/README.md

 # hiron
 Hiron Server

-is a Application Server which handles htpp based requests
+is an Application Server which handles http based requests